paulcpederson/blog/contents/articles/open-season/index.md

 NPM is where you can put *anything*.
 No dependency hell.
 Any number of people can work on something.
 This grows a community fast.
 Thousands and thousands of modules exist in an interrelated ecosystem.

->NPM is more interesting that Node.
+>NPM is more interesting than Node.

 Publishing small modules that have version numbers is important.
 It helps to distribute maintenance and responsibility.
 Everybody owns their own chunk.
 If you have a feature you want in another module, just write your own module with that feature and depend on the original module.
 In that way, you become the owner of that module.